Tiffany & Co. CEO resigns amid company's financial concerns

-NEW YORK (AP) — The CEO of luxury retailer Tiffany & Co. has stepped down amid concerns about the company’s financial performance.
+NEW YORK (AP) — The CEO of Tiffany & Co. has stepped down amid concerns about the jewelry company’s financial performance.

 The New York-based retailer announced Sunday that Frederic Cumenal’s departure is effective immediately and the search has begun for a successor.
 Cumenal joined Tiffany in 2011 and was named its chief executive officer in April 2015.